Khazars: History of discussions about Khazar Jewishness

 By the 10th century, the letter of King Joseph asserts that, after the royal conversion, "Israel returned (yashuvu yisra'el) with the people of Qazaria (to Judaism) in complete repentance (bi-teshuvah shelemah)."
 Persian historian Ibn al-Faqîh wrote that "all the Khazars are Jews, but they have been Judaized recently".
-Ibn Fadlân, based on his Caliphal mission (921–922) to the Volga Bulğars, also reported that "the core element of the state, the Khazars, were Judaized", (Note: wa al-ḥazarwa malikuhum kulluhum yahûd ("The Khazars and their king are all Jews") (Golden 2007b)) something underwritten by the Qaraite scholar Ya'kub Qirqisânî around 937.
+Ibn Fadlân, based on his Caliphal mission (921–922) to the Volga Bulgars, also reported that "the core element of the state, the Khazars, were Judaized", (Note: wa al-ḥazarwa malikuhum kulluhum yahûd ("The Khazars and their king are all Jews") (Golden 2007b)) something underwritten by the Qaraite scholar Ya'kub Qirqisânî around 937.
 (Note: Golden, citing his comment on Genesis 9:27: "some other commentators are of the opinion that this verse alludes to the Khazars who accepted Judaism", with Golden's comment: "Certainly, by this time, the association of Khazaria and Judaism in the Jewish world was an established fact" (Golden 2007b).)
 The conversion appears to have occurred against a background of frictions arising from both an intensification of Byzantine missionary activity from the Crimea to the Caucasus, and Arab attempts to wrest control over the latter in the 8th century CE, and a revolt, put down, by the Khavars around the mid-9th century is often invoked as in part influenced by their refusal to accept Judaism.
 Modern scholars generally (Note: Shapira and Zuckerman disagree, positing only one stage and placing it later.
 Shapira takes stage 1 as a Jewish-Khazar reinterpretation of the Tengri-cult in terms of a monotheism similar to Judaism's; Zuckerman thinks Judaisation took place, just once, after 861 (Shapira 2007b; Zuckerman 1995).) see the conversion as a slow process through three stages, which accords with Richard Eaton's model of syncretic inclusion, gradual identification and, finally, displacement of the older tradition.
 (Note: Dunlop thought the first stage occurred with the king's conversion c.
 740; the second with the installation of Rabbinical Judaism c.
 800 (Golden 2007b; Dunlop 1954).)